 Diversity and inclusion are important to Yara.
 The company is committed to having a diverse workforce that offers equal career opportunities, irrespective of gender, race, age, origin, religion, disability, sexual orientation or any other status protected by law.
 Creating a diverse and inclusive work environment is not only the right thing to do, but it also benefits the business; we believe it has a positive impact on employee engagement and leads to improved innovation.
-The Pocklington site recently set up an Inclusion & Wellbeing Committee to initiate ideas, suggestions and discussions that will further enhance the work environment for employees.
+Our Pocklington site has an Inclusion & Wellbeing Committee to initiate ideas, suggestions and discussions that will further enhance the work environment for employees.